StubHub: Sports

+In 2007, StubHub reached an exclusive agreement with Major League Baseball (MLB), which gets part of the commissions StubHub earns on either end of a season ticket buy and sell transaction.
+Ticketmaster filed a lawsuit against StubHub and eBay in 2007, alleging "intentional interference" with Ticketmaster's contractual rights.
+In 2012, StubHub renewed deals with Major League Baseball Advanced Media.
+By December 2012, about half of the 30 MLB teams had separate partnership agreements with StubHub as well, with several teams such as the Los Angeles Angels not renewing.

+StubHub is active in college sports, and has partnerships with many teams and venues.

-In May 2013, StubHub signed a three-year sponsorship deal with Jockey Club Racecourses to trade tickets on three of the racecourses in London; Sandown Park, Epsom Downs and Kempton Park.
+In May 2013, StubHub signed a three-year sponsorship deal with Jockey Club Racecourses to trade tickets on Sandown Park, Epsom Downs and Kempton Park Racecourse.

-On June 1, 2013, StubHub acquired naming rights to the home pitch of the Los Angeles Galaxy, which was renamed StubHub Center.
+From 2013 to 2019, StubHub owned the naming rights to the home pitch of the Los Angeles Galaxy, which was renamed "StubHub Center".

 On May 16, 2016, the Philadelphia 76ers of the NBA announced that it had reached a three-year jersey sponsorship deal with StubHub to take effect beginning in the 2017–18 season—where the NBA will begin piloting jersey sponsorship.
 It marks the first time that a team belonging to any of the four major North American sports leagues has ever sold a jersey sponsorship.

-Fans who wish to buy tickets with a team that has no relationship with StubHub may still do so - all teams, regardless of relationship (or lack thereof) may have their tickets sold there.
-However, if a team has no formal partnership with StubHub, electronic downloading and printing of e-tickets may not be available - such tickets can be shipped by UPS or picked up at StubHub's last-minute ticket windows.
-All tickets sold on StubHub are protected by the site's fan guarantee.

-StubHub has attracted considerable criticism from sports executives.
-Tim Leiweke, former CEO of AEG has stated that "many sports executives hate StubHub because the company doesn't invest in the product on the court" but argues that this is misguided.